Kim O'Bomsawin: Film career

-Skindigenous

 Skindigenous aired in Canada in 2018.
 The docu-series conveys that tattoos are an ancient art and not relegated to one continent or one set group of people.
 The producers travel around the world to seek out and learn how ancient tribal heritage is carried into today as part of a tattoo culture.
 Each episode covers a particular part of the world and the people practicing this unique art.

-La ligne rouge, The Red Line

 The Red Line is Kim O'Bomsawin's first film.
 The film explores hockey as a practice in Quebec's aboriginal communities.
 The documentary has a specific focus on Amy-Léa, Mikisew and Frédérik, who like many young Canadians give everything to hockey.
 The title pertains to the internal conflict these players face while making heart-wrenching choices between cultural practices and the sport.
 The film also sheds light on how sports prevent delinquency which persist in low-income First Nation communities.

-Kirano, Rays

 Kirano is a web documentary that follows the story of 10 aboriginal personalities, most notably rapper Samian, politician Alexis Wawanoloath and snowboard athlete Caroline Calvé.
 All 10 of the featured people are asked to answer: How to define yourself as indigenous in 2015.
 O'Bomsawin creatively divides this film into 10 video clips that are available online.

-Ce silence qui tue, Quiet Killing

 Quiet Killing is O'Bomsawin's most notable film, for its firsthand accounts of the many missing and murdered indigenous women in Canada.
 Through this film, O'Bomsawin humanizes a social injustice that is largely unaddressed.

-Du Teweikan à l’électro, From Teweikan to Electro

 Most recently, O'Bomsawin created a project called From Teweikan to Electro, which celebrates the value of unifying through the sound of vibrations.
 In the film project she features singer-songwriters Pakesso Mukash (Cri / Abenaki), Shauit (Innu) and Moe Clark (Métis) whom obatina foothold in the fold elector and reggae music communities and strive to create connections between generations, the living and the dead, territories, conquered and rebellious.
 O'Bomsawin commits this project to tracing the history of First Nation music.

+In 2023 she created the documentary series Telling Our Story.

+Her documentary film Ninan Auassat: We, the Children (Ninan Auassat: Nous, les enfants) premiered at the 2024 Vancouver International Film Festival, where it won the award for Best Canadian Documentary.